helveticka/helveticka/README.md

 - Studying **Computer Engineering** at [Universitat de les Illes Balears](https://estudis.uib.es/es/estudis-de-grau/grau/informatica/GIN3-P/)
 - Working as an IT Technician at the *Faculty of Economics and Business* at [UIB](https://www.uib.es/es/lauib/Govern-i-organitzacio/estructura/Facultats-i-escoles/feie/)
 - Learn more about my experiencies on my [LinkedIn](https://www.linkedin.com/in/helveticka) profile
+---
+This profile features my academic projects and additional repositories